 But brands can turn the lemons of counterfeiting into the lemonade of brand support.
 Consumer education should emphasize that the brand is making efforts to enforce its rights, thereby maintaining brand equity, and reassuring the consumer.

-Brands might also want to emphasize that the best way for the consumer to assure themselves that they are purchasing genuine items is to look to authorized channels, rather than off-price sellers.
+Brands might also want to emphasise that the best way for the consumer to assure themselves that they are purchasing genuine items is to look to authorised channels, rather than off-price sellers.
 One may also wish to remind the consumer of the old adage that if it appears too good to be true, it likely is.

 Brand equity is often the most valuable asset a company has.
 That value has to be protected from brand pirates.
 As the COVID-19 crisis drives more and more consumer demand online, so to do brands need to focus their protection efforts online.
 In times of economic stress, brands have to balance the costs of enforcement against diminution in brand value.
 Doing nothing is not an option; what brands should strive for is achieving the maximum protection in the most cost-efficient manner.